-- 135. Defendants also use discriminatory discipline against African-Americans as a means of "encouraging" or even forcing African-Americans to retire prematurely, and as a basis to improperly terminate African-Americans' employment. - 136.
+- 135. Defendant also uses discriminatory discipline against African-Americans as a means of "encouraging" or even forcing African-Americans to retire prematurely, and as a basis to improperly terminate African-Americans' employment. - 136.
 While trying to circumvent the Glass Ceiling and Glass Wall, African-American employees of the Water Department are subject to racist conduct, speech, and images during their day-to-day activities. - 137.
-African-American employees are humiliated, harassed, and threatened daily by co-workers, supervisors, and Water Department leadership, and such conduct condoned and encouraged by the Defendants, creating and proliferating a hostile and abusive work environment based on race. - 138.
-Instead of taking steps to remedy the systemic racial discrimination within the Water Department, which was not only known to but created by Defendants, the Defendants instituted a practice of retaliation against African-American employees that complained about discrimination or racism. - 139.
-African-American employees were and are systematically subjected to unfair, arbitrary, and capricious discipline in retaliation for speaking out against racism and discrimination. - 140.
-In retaliation for speaking out against racism and discrimination, African-American employees were and are subjected to: transfers to less desirable locations and/or work shifts; constructive discharge; or involuntary termination.
+African-American employees are humiliated, harassed, and threatened daily by co-workers, supervisors, and Water Department leadership, and such conduct is condoned and encouraged by the Defendant's Caucasian leadership, creating and proliferating a hostile and abusive work environment based on race. - 138.
+Instead of taking steps to remedy the systemic racial discrimination within the Water Department, which was not only known to but created by the Defendant's Caucasian leadership, the Water Department and its Caucasian leadership instituted a practice of retaliation against African-American employees that complained about discrimination or racism. - 139.
+African-American employees were and are systematically subjected to unfair, arbitrary, and capricious discipline in retaliation for speaking out against racism and discrimination.

-- 141. The racially discriminatory practices maintained by Defendants are so pervasive, involve so many policymaking personnel, are so well known and have persisted for such a long time, as to create and constitute a policy of the City of Chicago. - 142.
-Defendants have maintained a systemic practice that willfully discriminates against and imposes disparate treatment upon a protected group based on race. - 143.
-Defendants' willful discrimination against African-American employees of the Water Department represents a department-wide pattern and practice.
-Indeed, given the emails quoted above, how could it be otherwise; when the top management of the Water Department freely write, circulate and exchange without apparent concern or fear of retribution or discipline the most hateful of racist images.
+- 140. In retaliation for speaking out against racism and discrimination, African-American employees were and are subjected to: transfers to less desirable locations and/or work shifts; constructive discharge; or involuntary termination. - 141.
+The racially discriminatory practices maintained by Defendant are so pervasive, involve so many policymaking personnel, and/or are so well known and have persisted for such a long time, as to create and constitute a policy of the City of Chicago. - 142.
+Defendant has maintained a systemic practice that willfully discriminates against and imposes disparate treatment upon a protected group based on race. - 143.
+Defendant's willful discrimination against African-American Water Department employees represents a department-wide pattern and practice.
+Indeed, given the emails quoted above, how could it be otherwise; when the top management of the Water Department freely write, circulate and exchange - without apparent concern or fear of retribution or discipline the most hateful of racist images.
 It strains credulity to suppose that such a rampant discriminatory work environment could exist without the City of Chicago's knowledge and consent. - 144.
-Defendants' systemic and willful racial discrimination has caused stress, anxiety and fear to the Plaintiffs and Class members, and denied the Plaintiffs and Class members tangible job benefits which Caucasian employees were permitted to enjoy. - 145.
-The Defendants' systemic and repeated discriminatory acts resulted in Plaintiffs and Class members being compensated less than Caucasian employees.
+Defendant's systemic and willful racial discrimination has caused stress, anxiety and fear to the Plaintiffs and Class members, and denied the Plaintiffs and Class members tangible job benefits which Caucasian employees were permitted to enjoy.

-- 146. The discriminatory acts also adversely affect Plaintiffs' and Class members' retirement benefits, which are substantially less than they would have been but for the discriminatory acts. - 147.
+- 145. The Defendant's systemic and repeated discriminatory acts resulted in Plaintiffs and Class members being compensated less than Caucasian employees. - 146.
+The discriminatory acts also adversely affect Plaintiffs' and Class members' retirement benefits, which are substantially less than they would have been but for the discriminatory acts. - 147.
 The discriminatory practices described herein are ongoing and constitute a continuing violation of the Plaintiffs' civil rights. - 148.
 The racially discriminatory practices uniformly harm and similarly affect African-Americans employed at the Water Department. - 149.
 The City of Chicago was aware of all the foregoing conduct by virtue of, among other things, reports and internal grievances that were filed by numerous African-American employees of the Water Department repeatedly over the course of years. - 150.
 The discriminatory conduct was so pervasive within the Water Department and the internal grievances so numerous, that decisionmakers within the City of Chicago were aware of the ongoing racial discrimination and hostile work environment within the Water Department.